TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-register-a-deal.md

 ## **Recommended Steps**

-- If your new to registering deals we recommend you watch these short how to [videos](https://partner.microsoft.com/resources/collection/co-sell-experience-partner-center)
+- If you are new to registering deals we recommend you watch these short how to [videos](https://partner.microsoft.com/resources/collection/co-sell-experience-partner-center)

 ## **Recommended Documents**